A different kind of peanut butter and jelly sandwich (photo © Cait’s Plate).

-April 2nd is National Peanut Butter & Jelly sandwich.
+April 2nd is National Peanut Butter & Jelly Sandwich Day.
 It’s easy to whip up a sandwich; but more special to make a waffle sandwich.

 We used Peanut Butter & Co.’s Smooth Operator, but you can use any flavor of any brand you like.

 Peanut Butter & Co.’s other peanut butter flavors include The Bee’s Knees (honey), Cinnamon Raisin Swirl, Crunch Time, Dark Chocolate Dreams, The Heat Is On, Mighty Maple, Old Fashioned Crunchy, Old Fashioned Smooth, and White Chocolate Wonderful.

 We used Smooth Operator and Smucker’s Fruit & Honey Spread in Strawberry.
 We made our own waffles from scratch.
 Frozen just doesn’t do it for us.

 But if you use store-bought waffles, you’ll be ready to eat in five minutes.

 > The history of waffles.

 1. MAKE the waffles.
 Spread with peanut butter and jelly, add the optional bananas and stack into a “sandwich.”

 Last year, Smucker’s conducted a study on America’s favorite comfort foods.
 The winner was PB&J.

 Comforting America through thick and thin, rich and poor, crunchy and creamy, the survey revealed that PB&J is beloved across all generations.